francois-meyer/transformer-sslm/README.md

 # Transformer SSLM

-Code for pretraining and finetuning the Transformer-based SSLM (subword segmental language model) proposed in the paper *Finetuning Subword Segmentation for Low-Resource Text Generation*.
+Code for pretraining and finetuning the Transformer-based SSLM (subword segmental language model) proposed in the paper *The Learning Dynamics of Subword Segmentation for Morphologically Diverse Languages*.
 During pretraining, the model learns a subword segmentation scheme that optimises its autoregressive language modelling objective.
 During finetuning, the model adapts its subword segmentation to optimise text generation in a downstream task.

 ![](sslm-arch.png)